one-ware/one-ware.com/docs/studio/02-changelog.md

 ## 0.18.1.0

 - Fix two possible crashes caused by invalid highlighting due to out of sync LS with editor
+- Remove round bottom corners for main window in Windows 11

 ## 0.18.0.0